 We’ve all dealt with fear and anxiety surrounding our work.
-Whether you’ve just landed a new position or are simply dealing with expanded aspects of your role, you may be experiencing feelings of ineptitude.
+Whether you’ve just finished the job search and landed a new job or are simply dealing with additional responsibilities of your current role, you may be experiencing feelings of ineptitude.
 Fear not!
-There are lots of ways to deal when you’re feeling out of your league.
+There are lots of ways to deal when you don’t know how to do your job and you’re feeling out of your league.

 ACCENTUATE THE POSITIVE

 This old adage holds more weight than you might think.
 Negativity Bias (described by PhD Rick Hanson of the Huffington Post as, “overestimating threats, underestimating opportunities, and underestimating resources”) is part of the genetic programming that allowed humans to survive danger and make the most of opportunity.
 It’s responsible for the focus we place on, as Hanson puts it, “the one thing that was negative in a day in which a hundred small things happened, ninety-nine of which were neutral or positive.”

 Aside from compromising the immune and nervous systems, this tendency to emphasize the negative can impact our job performance.
 Painful continued experiences of this kind can:

 In order to retain the bellyfire and forward thinking that likely landed you your awesome job in the first place, it’s important to be mindful of hyper-negative views, have a positive mindset, and give yourself credit where credit is due.

 OWN UP TO MISTAKES